Music platforms.

 Genre coverage

 Beatport dominates for underground electronic.
 Traxsource for house and afro.
-Beatsource for open-format.
-DJcity covers everything from hip-hop to EDM.
+DJcity and BPM Supreme cover open-format from hip-hop to EDM.
+Bandcamp for the deepest digging.
 Your genre should drive your choice — no single platform is best across all styles.

 The practical answer